betsalel-williamson/fpga-hello-world/.work-items/fpga-visaul-workflow-output/design.md

 **3.1.
 Core Rendering Mechanism**

 Instead of relying solely on GTKWave's TCL scripting, which can be finicky in headless environments, we will prioritize a Python-based rendering approach using `vcdvcd` and `matplotlib`.
-This offers greater control, easier debugging, and better integration with Python-based analysis tools.
+This offers greater control, easier debugging, and better integration with Python-based analysis tools. **Consideration will also be given to `fliplot` (https://github.com/raczben/fliplot) as an alternative, especially if it offers more streamlined headless rendering or advanced waveform visualization features.**

 *   **Primary Tool:** `render_waveform.py` (or an enhanced version of it) will be the primary tool for VCD to image conversion.
 *   **Headless Configuration:** `matplotlib.use('Agg')` will be explicitly set at the beginning of the Python script to ensure headless rendering without X server dependencies.